scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/sampling-a-spanning-tree/index.md

 In particular it is the merge-find or disjoint set data structure from the components algorithm (code can be found [here](https://github.com/mjschwenne/GraphAlgorithms/blob/main/src/Components.py) and more information about the data structure [here](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)).

 Basically we create a mapping from a node to that node's representative.
-In this case a node's representative is the node that is still in \\(G\\) but the input node has been merged into through a series of contractions.
+In this case a node's representative is the node that is still in $G$ but the input node has been merged into through a series of contractions.
 In the above example, once node 1 is merged into node 0, 0 would become node 1's representative.
 We search recursively through the `merged_nodes` dict until we find a node which is not in the dict, meaning that it is still its own representative and therefore in the graph.
 This will let us handle a representative node later being merged into another node.